Set custom names for jobs. These are passed to the template as ‘job.name’.

 [

 Registry.
-If not explicitly passed, uses the default registry (seesetDefaultRegistry
+If not explicitly passed, uses the default registry (seesetDefaultRegistry).

 Value

-returns NULL
+setJobNames returns NULL invisibly, getJobTable

-returns a data.table
+returns a data.table with columns job.id and job.name.

 Examples